 Bring Countless Flavors to Life

-If you want to learn more about almonds’ inherent strength in snacks, download the full report and visit our recipe center for some fresh ideas.
-By the time you’re finished, it’s likely almonds will have inspired your next snack product—one that a world of consumers will eat right up.
+Learn here more about almonds’ inherent strength in snacks and visit the recipe center for fresh ideas and almond inspiration for the next best snack product—one that a world of consumers will eat right up.

 Make Every Spoonful Sensational

 1. U.S. Cereal Pulse, Sterling-Rice Group, 2014.